F32Organization/Faithful32-1.12.2/README.md

 Quark | Textures from 1.10 | minecraft / quark
 Rangedpumps | Not Implemented | rangedpumps
 Reborm Core | Not Implemented | reborncore
-Redstone Arsenal | Not Implemented | redstonearsenal Reliquary | Not Implemented | xreliquary
+Redstone Arsenal | Textures from 1.7 | redstonearsenal
+Reliquary | Not Implemented | xreliquary
 RFTools | Textures from 1.10 | rftools
 RFTools Control | Not Implemented | rftoolscontrol